Lecrapouille/MyMakefile/README.md

 ## Why this project ?

 I do not why people like so much CMake.
+Of course for huge projects I understand but for my small personal project this repo is enough simple and complete.
 I never understood the need of developing a Makefile generator containing more lines of code than an equivalently hand-writen Makefile.
-Of course for huge projects I understand but for my small personal project this repo is enough simple and complete.

-## The template for your Makefile
+## Template for your project and Makefile

 To make this Makefile working in your project, you should have the folder organization like this: